 Step 2: Adding your organic materials

-- Carbon-based: These materials increase the overall size of the pile and allow for proper aeration.
+- Carbon-based: Often called “Green Materials,” these materials increase the overall size of the pile and allow for proper aeration.

-- Nitrogen-based: These organic materials are protein-rich and provide what’s needed for making the enzymes that will help break down the compost pile.
+Nitrogen-based: Often called “Brown Materials,” these organic materials are protein-rich and provide what’s needed for making the enzymes that will help break down the compost pile.

 You always want to have more carbon materials than nitrogen-based in your composting heap.
-A good ratio to shoot for would be one-third carbon and two-thirds nitrogen-based material.
+A good ratio to shoot for would be 2/3 carbon and 1/3 nitrogen-based material.